risk-first/website/thinking/Health.md

 # Health and Risk

-In [A Simple Scenario](A-Simple-Scenario.md) we looked at risks to a dinner party, before moving to risks to a software product in [Development Process](Development Process.md).
-In the last section, [Evaluating Risk](Evaluating-Risk.md) we looked at various _monetary_ measures we can use for measuring risk, like discounting and NPV (Net Present Value).

-Commonly, this is how people in industries like banking and insurance have thought about risk - as risk measured in _money_.
+As we saw in the last section, [Evaluating Risk](Evaluating-Risk.md), people in industries like banking and insurance think mainly about risk measured in _money_.
 But risk isn't just money.
 Life is filled with non-monetary risks:

 > "If someone says, 'You can make it!' down a vertical mountain when you don't ski very well, think about it before launching.
 This can be a turning point in your life.
 It sure was in mine when I slammed into the mountain.
 I wish I'd said, 'F'getabout it, sucka,' and gone to the Kiddie Corral.
 Would have saved a lot of pain and surgery.
 Think about this.
 What are you really up for?
 Is the thrill worth the cost?"  — Sandy Nathan